 If you have your own Linux laptop already configured with ROS to be running the same ROS release as the robot then you can use it to connect to the hotspot on the Magni computer using standard Linux interfaces to connect to a network.

-Skip ahead to the section 'Connecting to the Robot and Logging In' for laptop if you are not going to run a VirtualBox instance.
+Skip ahead to the next major section 'Connecting to the Robot and Logging In' for laptop if you are not going to run a VirtualBox instance.

 Using our out-of-the-box virtual machine workstation

 You can setup a Linux VirtualBox to communicate with the Magni robot.
 In this case we have a Linux image that is preloaded with a great many ROS tools so this is a nice way to get going fast if you have the resources to be able to run VirtualBox environment.